 That gorgeous curry stall with half a dozen varieties, including an all vegetable blend, is about as likely to be vegan as a bean is likely to transform into a bat.
 Shrimp paste (gapi) is a fragrant fermented mass used in most curry pastes and often added to various Thai dishes for a pungent and salty kick.

 You might think it’s gross, but you’ve probably eaten it if you’ve ever ordered a Thai curry in a non vegetarian Thai restaurant.
 Always ask beforehand if the curry pastes are made with shrimp paste.
 Most people know to ask for no fish sauce, but shrimp paste is still a likely lurker.

 There are vegan alternatives, readily (ish) available in Thailand, made from fermented bean protein.
 They are not dissimilar to a dark miso.
 In my opinion, vegan shrimp pastes made in Thailand taste more similar to Korean doenjang than to any Japanese miso.
 Nevertheless, miso is a good substitution, or a combination of miso and fermented bean paste.
 Swapping shrimp paste out for doenjang or miso will mean you still achieve a tasty end result.
-Seek dark bean paste from your local Asian grocer first, however, if you feel like you want to spend the time making your own curry pastes.
+Seek dark bean pastes, not white miso, from your local Asian grocer if you feel like you want to spend the time making your own curry pastes.